mvcds/hubi/README.md

 ## Getting started

+:warning: For some reason, NPM is not showing the link to [github repository](https://github.com/mvcds/hubi).

 ### Installing

 We recommend that `hubi` is installed in locally with your favorite package manager, mine is `yarn`